brentley/appmeshworkshop/content/mesh_crystal/createmesh.md

 Throughout this workshop we will use App Mesh, to gain consistent visibility and network traffic controls on our microservices running in **Amazon EC2, AWS Fargate and Amazon EKS**.

-Let's start creating the service mesh.
+Let's start by creating the service mesh.
 A service mesh is a logical boundary for network traffic between the services that reside within it.

 ```bash
 aws appmesh create-mesh \